MrHerben/tf2nword/README.md

 5. Run the script, press bind (by default its "j") and enjoy!
 ## Configuring

-Find settings.json in folder of the scipt and open as text file.
+Find settings.json in folder of the script and open it as text file.

 It's will look like this